-Figure 6: Location of PWSWA in Northeastern Oregon.
-Both mule deer and Rocky Mountain elk winter in the Wildlife Area.
+Figure 10: Location of the John Day Valley Winter Range Area in Northeastern Oregon.
+Philip W. Schneider Wildlife Area is highlighted in blue.
+Both mule deer and Rocky Mountain elk winter in the Winter Range Area.
 Elk winter range is displayed in red, mule deer in yellow.
 Orange areas are areas where mule deer and elk winter range overlap.

-Habitat in the wildlife area and surrounding region is largely shrub steppe, western juniper, introduced annual and perennial grasses, grassland steppe, and ponderosa pine and eastside Douglas-fir evergreen forests.
-Land management is a mix of private, state, and federal, with 50% of PWSWA being administered by the BLM, 44% by ODFW, and 6% by private landowners.
-The surrounding lands are largely private to the north and south, and managed by USFS to the east and west (Figure 7).
+Habitat in the region is largely shrub steppe, western juniper, introduced annual and perennial grasses, grassland steppe, and ponderosa pine and eastside Douglas-fir evergreen forests.
+Land management is a mix of private, state, and federal; within PWSWA, 50% of land management is administered by the BLM, 44% by ODFW, and 6% by private landowners.
+The lands surrounding the Wildlife Area are largely private to the north and south, and managed by USFS to the east and west (Figure 11).

-Figure 7: Land management of lands surrounding Phillip W. Schneider Wildlife Area in Northeastern Oregon.
+Figure 11: Land management of lands in the John Day Valley Winter Range Area in northeastern Oregon.
 Land within the PWSWA is administered by both ODFW and the BLM.

-Historically the PWSWA was composed of a sage-steppe vegetative community.
-Currently, however, much of the Wildlife Area is dominated by western juniper and exotic annual grasses.
+Historically, habitat in the region was composed of a sage-steppe vegetative community.
+Currently, however, much of the habitat, particularly in the Wildlife Area, is dominated by western juniper and exotic annual grasses.
 Sites degraded by western juniper and annual grasses offer less nutritional value, which may lead to increased mortality of wintering big game.
 Removal of western juniper has been documented to help restore sites to a more productive vegetative state.
-In addition to encroachment by introduced grasses and western juniper, winter range in PWSWA is at risk from degradation due to feral horses.
-The Wildlife Area is located within the Murderer's Creek Herd Management Area (HMA).
+In addition to encroachment by introduced grasses and western juniper, winter range in the region is at risk from degradation due to feral horses.
+The John Day Valley Winter Range Area is located within the Murderer's Creek Herd Management Area (HMA).
 Appropriate Management Levels for the Murderer's Creek HMA are between 50 and 140 individuals, but herd counts in winter of 2019 identified a minimum of 339 horses within the HMA.
-At this current inflated population level there is considerable threat of degradation to winter range and riparian areas within PWSWA.
+At this current inflated population level there is considerable threat of degradation to winter range and riparian habitats within the area